thesephist/oak/www/content/expressive.md

 }
 ```

-There is no way to rewrite parts of this program that use the `goto` keyword so that we don't need that keyword with only simple, local changes.
+There is no way to rewrite parts of this program that use the `goto` keyword with only simple, local changes so that we don't need that keyword.
 This kind of goto-based control flow is common in low-level error handling code in C-like languages with `goto` support, but there isn't a way to express the `goto` syntax in terms of other syntactic abstractions we have, like loops or conditionals.
 This suggests that languages with `goto` statements are more expressive -- those programming languages have syntax that are more capable, in a sense.
 The control flow construct `goto` _adds expressive power_ to languages.

 As a counterexample, many languages including Oak have _pipeline operators_.
 Usually, this operator provides a way to express function composition (passing the return values of one function into another to build a "pipeline") so that it's easier to read.
 For example, in Oak, we may write a program to find unique words in some text like this.